 Notes to the Financial Statements.
 The Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the financial statements.

 Financial Analysis

 Statement of Net Position.
-The following schedule presents a summary of the College's net position as of June 30, 2022, and 2021 (as adjusted):
+The following schedule presents a summary of the College's net position as of June 30, 2023, and 2022: